-ADHD Teaching Strategies That Help Every Student Shine
+Teaching Students with ADHD: Strategies That Help Every Child Shine

 Your child’s teacher is your partner in a fair and equitable education, but does she have the ADHD tools she needs?
 The following ADHD teaching strategies will help all students — but especially those with ADD — learn to the best of their ability in any classroom.